Gay Angkor Wat Tours

 You can have the unforgettable experience of viewing the Angkor complex from above by helicopter.
 Longer trips with one or more stops allow you to see unbelievable yet remote temples that are difficult to reach by land.

-Floating villages and wildlife on one of the world's most unusual rivers.
+You get to explore floating villages and wildlife on one of the world's most unusual rivers (that is, in some places, as wide as a lake).

 Picnic at a mysterious man-made lake, the size of 70,000 swimming pools.